-This policy applies where we are acting as a data controller with respect to the personal data of our website visitors; in other words, where we determine the purposes and means of the processing of that personal data.
+This policy applies where we are acting as a data controller with respect to the personal data of our website visitors and webshop clients; in other words, where we determine the purposes and means of the processing of that personal data.

 How we use your personal data

 (a) the general categories of personal data that we may process;

 (b) the purposes for which we may process personal data; and

 (c) the legal bases of the processing.